Totchinuko/apiconan.totchinuko.fr/nameplate.md

 ```csharp
 function SetNameplateLocation(Actor Actor, Vector RelativeLocation, SceneComponent Component, Name SocketName);
 ```
-Change the nameplate location (if one exists) to a new attachement
+Change the nameplate location (if one exists) to a new attachment

 ### FindActorName
 ```csharp